gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/classic-papers.md

 > yourself.
 (Especially code from companies that employ people like me
 > (Ken Thomson).

-This applies especially to software libraries and tools like compilers.
+*You can't trust code*, this applies especially to software libraries and tools like compilers.
 In three stages he describes how to inject a *Trojan Horse* into a compiler without leaving any traces in the source code.
 This is possible due to re-compiling the compiler and removing the offensive